NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 that a critical output file was not forgotten) Note that sometimes it **is** necessary to break all dependent packages, and the maintainer is not required to avoid this.
+    1. A sample of at least 100 packages or 3h of build time is recommend as a guideline.
+    2. The sample should include as many `passthru.tests` tests as is feasible.
 3. The maintainer will get the PR reviewed and approved.
     1. It is **recommended but not required** to have some maintainers of dependent packages involved in the review to review if the breakage is